Resilient Monitoring in Heterogeneous Multi-robot Systems through Network Reconfiguration: Task Performance based Communication graph generation

 \begin{remark} One-hop observability is a stronger condition than collective observability.
 The idea can be expanded to the notion of $k$-hop observability, in which the subsystem consisting of the robot and all robots within its $k$-hop neighborhood results in an observable system.
 Collective observability is a special case of $k$-hop observability where $k$ equals the diameter \cite{GodsilRoyle2001} of the graph. \end{remark}

 We term the quantity $\mathbf{\Bar{A}} \boldsymbol{\Gamma}$ as the \textit{one-hop sensor matrix} since it stores information about the sensors accessible to a robot within its one-hop neighborhood.
-In the event of a robot sensor failure, we aim to reconfigure the multi-robot team $\Delta$-disk interaction graph such that every robot in the team is one-hop observable, while adding as fewer edges as possible to the robots' interaction graph.
-Using standard theorems from linear system theory~\cite{Chen1998}, we infer that a robot is one-hop observable if and only if the observability matrix associated with the pair $(\mathbf{A}_e, \mathbf{H}_{{\mathcal{\Bar{N}}(i)}})$ is full column rank~\cite{Chen1998}.
-Consequently, the system is one-hop observable if the observability matrix associated each $(\mathbf{A}_e, \mathbf{H}_{{\mathcal{\Bar{N}}(i)}}), \forall i \in [N]$ is full column rank.
+In the event of a robot sensor failure, we aim to reconfigure the multi-robot team $\Delta$-disk interaction graph such that every robot in the team is one-hop observable, \final{while adding as few edges as possible to the robots' interaction graph.} Using standard theorems from linear system theory~\cite{Chen1998}, we infer that a robot is one-hop observable if and only if the observability matrix associated with the pair $(\mathbf{A}_e, \mathbf{H}_{{\mathcal{\Bar{N}}(i)}})$ is full column rank~\cite{Chen1998}.
 Since, in general, rank-constrained optimization problems are classified as NP-hard, due to the discontinuous and non-convex nature of the rank function~\cite{SUN2017128}, developing exact rank-constraint optimization strategies to render a one-hop observable multi-robot team is difficult.